You may have heard that there is no natural non-toxic sealer for real stone countertops.

 Which Stones Will Walnut Oil Seal?

-On a light-colored grey limestone, it was iffy.
 Definitely test this out first if you are going with any light-colored stone including limestone – this might look totally fine or it might alter the color too much.

-On really light stones that are white or cool tones, check out these three low-VOC synthetic options.
 Make sure to test the products if you are sensitive to chemicals, as you will be resealing the stone every few years or so.

-Did the Oils Hold Up to Tougher Stains?
+Did the Oils Hold Up To Tougher Stains?
 (Plus More Oil Comparisons)

 Walnut vs. Coconut vs. Jojoba